DeveloppeurPascal/Delphi-Translation-Library/README.md

 ## Source code installation

-To download this code repository, we recommend using "git", but you can also download a ZIP file directly from [its GitHub repository](https://github.com/DeveloppeurPascal/XXXXXXXXXX).
+To download this code repository, we recommend using "git", but you can also download a ZIP file directly from [its GitHub repository](https://github.com/DeveloppeurPascal/Delphi-Translation-Library).

 This project uses dependencies in the form of sub-modules.
 They will be absent from the ZIP file.
 You'll have to download them by hand.

-* [YYY](ZZZ) must be installed in the ./lib-externes/YYY subfolder.
-* [YYY](ZZZ) must be installed in the ./lib-externes/YYY subfolder.
+* none

 ## Compatibility